The Lee case settled on March 1, 2012, the terms of which are confidential.

 ABOUT BAUM HEDLUND’S AVIATION DEPARTMENT:

 Baum Hedlund Aristei & Goldman has handled over 650 aviation cases over the last 25 years.
 In addition to representing passengers in virtually every major airline accident in the United States in the past two decades, their aviation attorneys have handled about 170 small aircraft cases including 35 helicopter cases against Aerospatiale, Bell Helicopter Textron, Hughes Helicopters, McDonnell Douglas, Messerschmitt-Bolkow Blohm, Robinson Helicopters, and Sikorsky.
 Six of these were Robinson helicopter crashes, two R-22s, three R-44s, and the first R-66 crash.
 Three of their attorneys are also pilots.

-Ronald L. M. Goldman is lead trial counsel and a senior partner at the firm.
+Ronald L. M. Goldman is lead trial counsel and a senior shareholder at the firm.
 Mr. Goldman has been practicing law for 50 years, and has been a private pilot for over 30 years.
 As an adjunct Law Professor at Pepperdine School of Law for 21 years, he developed and taught the course on Aviation Accident Law where he also taught Torts and Insurance and Legal Writing and Analysis.
 He is Board Certified by the National Board of Trial Advocates as a Certified Civil Trial Advocate.